Episode 49 to 56

 Dean Packard is in his 28th year in education – 18th year at Charlton Middle School as an administrator.
 He spent 10 years teaching history in high school, and coaching boys’ varsity basketball.
 He has also spent the last 18 years in administration at Charlton Middle School, 7 as an assistant principal and the last 11 as principal.

-find Chris and Dean online on Twitter, FB, IG @unlockthemiddle You can email them at: unlockingthemiddle@gmail.com & visit their website.
+Find Chris and Dean online on Twitter, FB, IG @unlockthemiddle You can email them at: unlockingthemiddle@gmail.com & visit their website.
 Follow Chris and Dean individually on Twitter @CMSPrincipal1 @DMS_Leadlearner Their videocast, Unlock The Middle, airs live on Sunday nights at 8pm (EST) on Twitter (@UnlockTheMiddle), Facebook (@UnlockTheMiddle) and our YouTube Channel (Unlock The Middle).
 Watch this episode on YouTube: https://youtu.be/jwNUCB6ppjw

 You have successfully subscribed to the newsletter